yuchitoto/CSCI3150-proj/README.md

 ### open_t()
 You have pathname of /XXX/XXX this kind of things,

-what you should do is handle each part between / one by one.
+what you should do is handle each part between "/" one by one.

-You can cut the first / out and use strcspn() to locate the remaining substring and use open_t recursively
+You can cut the first "/" out and use strcspn() to locate the remaining substring and use open_t recursively, in the way demonstrated below

 ```c
 int func(int fd, int inode, char *pathname)